mergermarket/logspout-cloudwatchlogs/README.md

     'cloudwatchlogs://eu-west-1?container-log-groups={"ecs-agent":{"both":"ECSAgentLogGroup"}%2C"monitoring-agent":{"both":"MonitoringAgentLogGroup"}}'

 The STDOUT and STDERR stream from each container can be mapped to different log groups (by including "stdout" and/or "stderr"), or they can both be routed to the same log group (by including "both").
 It is an error to include "both" and either "stdout" or "stderr".
 Doing so will prevent the logging container from starting.

+It is however legitimate to include neither "both" nor "stdout" or "stderr", or just "stdout" or "stderr", which will result in preventing logs from the absent streams being shipped.
+For example, settting `container-log-groups={"chatty-service":{}}` will result in no logs for the "chatty-service" to be shipped, and settting `container-log-groups={"hungry-bridget":{"stderr":"MyLogGroup"}}` will cause just STDERR to be shipped for the "hungry-bridget" service.

 *Please not that "," (comma) must be replaced with "%2C" in order for the JSON to be passed through to the adaptor.
 If in doubt, it may be wise to pass the entire JSON document through `encodeURIComponent`.*